Automated Cyber Defense: ConnectWise Vulnerabilities

 Attributed to the notorious ALPHV/BlackCat ransomware group, the Change Healthcare attack was not just a standard ransomware encryption operation but a more sophisticated campaign that leveraged a combination of encryption and data exfiltration.
 This attack underlines a chilling evolution in cyber threats: a hybrid approach that not only seeks to paralyze operations through encryption but also to create lingering threats through the extraction of sensitive data.

-Although UnitedHealth Group (UHG) has not publicly disclosed the initial attack vector, SixMap has been tracking two specific vulnerabilities thought to be pivotal in this attack, CVE-2024-1708 (identifies a vulnerability in ScreenConnect) and CVE-2024-1709 (identifies a known exploited vulnerability also in ConnectWise ScreenConnect) since mid February.
+CVE-2024-1708 (identifies a vulnerability in ScreenConnect) and CVE-2024-1709 (identifies a known exploited vulnerability also in ConnectWise ScreenConnect) were disclosed in mid February.
 These vulnerabilities allow adversaries to create administrative users on a ScreenConnect server and enable remote code execution with administrative privileges, essentially handing over the keys to the kingdom.

 Technical Insights and Cybersecurity Implications

-Despite the controversy surrounding the attacks, what is certain is that it was pervasive, as evidenced by data from ShadowServer shared in Figure 1 that shows honeypots exploited via CVE-2024-1709 across every populated continent.
+Although the ConnectWise vulnerabilities were not factor in the Change Healthcare attack, threat actors did exploit these vulnerabilities for other attacks, as evidenced by data from ShadowServer shared in Figure 1 that shows honeypots exploited via CVE-2024-1709 across every populated continent.
 Threat actors were quick to exploit this vulnerability making this exploitation one of the fastest moving in 2024.
 We observed just four days between disclosure by the vendor and massive scale exploitation in the wild.
 SixMap global threat intelligence observed the disclosure on 19 Feb 2024, exploit code released for CVE-2024-1709 on 21 Feb 2024, and exploitation in the wild by adversaries on 22 Feb 2024.

 The fact that these vulnerabilities were exploited at scale mere days from disclosure underscores a critical gap in the current cybersecurity posture of many organizations: the speed of response.
 The attack velocity from vulnerability disclosure to exploitation on a massive scale illustrates the need for an agile approach to cybersecurity.